This test contains everything you need to collect a blood sample which we’ll test for levels of uric acid.

 - Your results, along with advice from our doctors, will be in your account 2 to 3 days after your sample arrives at the lab

 There are a number of ways to treat gout.
-Most people use tablets like ibuprofen or colchicine to reduce swelling and pain.
+After being diagnosed by a doctor face to face, most people use tablets like ibuprofen or colchicine to reduce swelling and pain.